This blog post describes the various tools that I use for both work and hobby projects on my development PC.

 This is a great IDE when working with Python.
 It is also the best Python visual debugging tool you can find.
 It can help you with other languages as well (including write-only languages like Perl.)

 I’ve been using Qt since 2010 and love that framework!
 Having written a couple of Android apps and a number of apps and tools at work (I worked on tools and managed several tools teams at NVIDIA), I feel really comfortable with the extensive cross-platform API that Qt provides.
-Qt comes with a nice IDE (QtCreator) although you will probably also want to install a Qt add-on to Visual Studio to get a better debugging capability.
+Qt comes with a nice IDE (QtCreator) although you will probably also want to install a Qt add-on to Visual Studio to get a better debug capability.

 Although the official Android application development tool is Google’s Android Studio, I prefer using Qt mobile framework because it is cross-platform and I already know its framework quite well.